Later vs Latter

 Do you not know when to use later vs latter?
 Use this page to discover later vs latter examples.
 You can also use this page to learn the definition of later vs latter.

 “Later” refers to time: We decided to go to Hawaii at a later date.

 “Latter” refers to the second of two options mentioned and rhymes with “flatter”: Ice cream or frozen yogurt?
 I’d prefer the latter.

 When to Use Later vs. Latter

 These words mean entirely different thing.
-It’s simply the similar spelling that makes them commonly confused.
+It’s simply the similar spelling of later vs latter that makes them commonly confused.